ByteThirst™ QueryWeight™ Calculation Methodology

 Scaling by query size

-Not all tokens are created equal.
-Output tokens require significantly more compute than input tokens because each output token requires a full forward pass through the model, while input tokens can be processed in parallel during the prefill stage.
-Based on published inference cost analyses, output tokens cost roughly 15× the compute of input tokens.
+Output tokens require significantly more compute than input tokens because each output token requires a full forward pass through the model, while input tokens are processed in parallel during the prefill stage.
+We apply a research-based weighting factor to normalize compute cost across varying query lengths, derived from published inference cost analyses comparing prefill and decode compute costs.

-Energy is then scaled linearly relative to the standard query's effective token count.
+Energy is then scaled linearly relative to a standard query's effective token count.
 A query with twice the effective tokens uses approximately twice the energy.

 Model tier multipliers